Blue Jays get approval to return to Canada on July 30

-TORONTO (AP) — The Toronto Blue Jays were given approval from the Canadian government on Friday for an exemption on border restrictions that would allow them to play in Canada later this month, Canada's immigration minister said.
+TORONTO (AP) — The Toronto Blue Jays were given approval from the Canadian government on Friday for an exemption on border restrictions that would allow them to play in Canada later this month.

-“The plan contains significant measures to ensure the safety of players, personnel and the public.
-This begins with pre- and post-arrival testing of everyone, and additional testing four times a week for unvaccinated individuals," Mendicino said.

-“It also includes significant limitations on unvaccinated individuals, who will have to undergo a modified quarantine, not be permitted to go anywhere but the hotel and stadium and have no interaction with the general public.”
+Mendicino said the plan includes significant limitations on unvaccinated individuals, "who will have to undergo a modified quarantine, not be permitted to go anywhere but the hotel and stadium and have no interaction with the general public.”

 He said there will also be a designated compliance officer for each team.